 PHILADELPHIA (AP) — Nike is pulling back on plans for a shoe that sneakily honors Allen Iverson after the former NBA superstar questioned whether the company could use his old number and team colors while he’s endorsed by rival Reebok.

 Iverson says Nike used his identity, likeness and persona without permission for a sneaker out of the company’s Zoom Flight ’96 collection.

-The ambiguously titled sneaker has the No. 3 — Iverson's number — on each back heel and the red, white and blue colors of the Philadelphia 76ers.
-Neither Iverson nor the Sixers are named on the sneaker or on the branding for the shoe, which were expected to be released later this year or in early 2015.
+The ambiguously titled sneaker has the No. 3 — Iverson’s number — on each back heel and the red, white and blue colors of the Philadelphia 76ers.
+Neither Iverson nor the Sixers are named on the sneakers or on the branding for the shoes, which were expected to be released this year or in early 2015.

 Iverson’s lawyer sent a letter to Nike this week objecting to the shoe.

 Nike spokesman KeJuan Wilkins said in a statement on Thursday that the version of the shoe Iverson protested won’t hit stores.